theosanderson/tube_checkout/3D_Printing/README.md

 Print [all_printed_grabber.stl](all_printed_grabber.stl) with support.
 It is best to use a low (0.1) layer height, or to use adaptive layer heights.

+Once printed clear the nut holes and put some M3 nuts into them.
+You can use a spare M3 bolt to tighten the nuts into the holes.

 ### Racks

 Print either [24_2ml_tube_rack_v2.stl](24_2ml_tube_rack_v2.stl) (easier to print) or [24_2ml_tube_rack_v2.2.stl](24_2ml_tube_rack_v2.2.stl) (functionally better, more tolerance).
 The files are set up to print the rack upside-down because this gives the flattest bottom, which is where tolerance is most crucial.
 Feel free to try printing the other way too.
 They should be printed *without* support.